odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [All Botnets are welcome](./bots.md): Someone sharing my sites is always good!
 - [Thank You Red Team](./blueteam_learning.md): "The art of fighting without fighting"
 - [Clubs and Hacks](./hackclub.md): Because hacking is not only pentesting.
 - [How evasive this site is?](./because_we_care.md): If privacy is a concern, you should read.